+The main objective of the filters is to remove the $1/f$ noise primarily contributed by the atmosphere, which is mostly present at low frequencies.
+We calculate the power spectrum of the residual noise and compare the filtering efficiency.
+We also estimate the power spectrum of the signal before and after filtering to derive the suppression effects of the filtering process.

-The residual noise power spectra at the two different noise levels are showed in the left and right panel of Figure \ref{fig:noise_res}, respectively.
-It can be seen that in the case of low noise level of $10^3\mu K \sqrt{s}$, the high-pass filter and Wiener filter can effectively reduce the noise spectrum by about three to four orders of magnitude at large scales ($l<100$).
-While polynomial filter is more modest, it mainly cut off $1/f$ noise on very large scale of $l<11$ with a significantly smaller suppression order.
-For high noise level of $1400\mu K \sqrt{s}$, similar results are provided for the three filters, that is to say winner filter and high pass filter can suppress the noise spectrum by five to six orders of magnitude on very large scale, while polynomial filter is much less effective.
-As the noise level increases, the efficiency of the Wiener and high-pass filters increases significantly, but for the polynomial fitting, although its order is increased from 15 to 20, the efficiency of the noise reduction does not reach the level of the high-pass and Wiener filters, and the residual amount of noise is relatively high.
+Figure \ref{fig:noise_res} shows the residual noise power spectrum for the two different noise levels in the left and right panels, respectively.
+At low noise level, the high-pass and Wiener filters effectively reduce the noise spectrum by about three to four orders of magnitude at large scales ($l<100$), while the polynomial fitting is more modest and mainly cuts off $1/f$ noise on very large scales of $l<11$ with a significantly smaller suppression order.
+At high noise level, similar results are obtained for the three filters, with the Wiener and high-pass filters suppressing the noise spectrum by five to six orders of magnitude on very large scales, while the polynomial fitting is much less effective.
+As the noise level increases, the efficiency of the Wiener and high-pass filters increases significantly.
+However, for the polynomial fitting, although its order is increased from 15 to 20, the noise reduction efficiency does not reach the level of the high-pass and Wiener filters, and the residual amount of noise is relatively high.

-Since TOD is a linear combination of the signals and noise, we expect that filter has a similar effect on the input signals as the noise, i.e. the filter does cut off the signal while suppressing the noise.
-The fidelity of the signal given by the three filters are presented in Figure \ref{fig:snl_res}, in which the suppression effect on signal can be seen obviously, and they show the similar trend in both cases of the two noise levels.
-The numerical calculation shows that the polynomial fitting causes the least damage to the signal spectrum, as shown from the curves.
-However, the high-pass filter caused significant suppression of the signal on the large scale of $l<100$ at low noise level, and in high noise case showed the same trend, with the heavy suppression occurring on the scale of $l<200$.
-Unlike polynomial fitting and high-pass filters, the Wiener filter suppresses the signal at almost all scales.
+Since TOD is a linear combination of the signal and noise, we expect that filter has a similar effect on the input signal as the noise.
+Therefore, it is expected that the filter would suppress the signal while reducing noise.
+The fidelity of the signal given by the three filters are presented in Figure \ref{fig:snl_res}, in which the suppression effect on signal can be seen obviously, and they show the similar trend for both low and high noise levels.
+The numerical calculations indicate that the polynomial fitting causes the least distortion to the signal spectrum.
+In contrast, the high-pass filter results in significant suppression of the signal on large scale ($l<100$) for low noise level and $l<200$ for high noise level.
+The Wiener filter, unlike the polynomial and high-pass filters, suppresses the signal at almost all scales.